 Looking to dive deeper into your sewing obsession?
-These blogs are some of our all-time faves, and many of the faces behind ’em teach classes on Bluprint — meaning you can gain extra knowledge and get those creative juices flowing for your next project.
+These sewing blogs are some of our all-time faves, and many of the faces behind ’em teach classes on Craftsy — meaning you can gain extra knowledge and get those creative juices flowing for your next project.

 2. The Palmer/Pletsch Blog

 When you want to pick up additional skills, the Palmer/Pletsch Blog is here to help.
 Run by Pati Palmer and Melissa Watson, these ladies are all about perfecting fitting and tailoring techniques so you can rock your wardrobe in style.